-Are you a frustrated designer, do you have an eye for colour and fashion.
+Are you a frustrated designer with an eye for color and fashion?

 Upright plants